Astlejoe789/SIH-1653-Web-based-Selector-Applicant-Simulation-Software/README.md

 Login System

-Separate login for Interviewer (HR) and Candidate.
+Separate login for Interviewer  and Candidate.

 Role-based access control.

 Interview Management

-HR can create, edit, and ask questions.
+interviewer can create, edit, and ask questions.

 Candidates can view and answer questions.